shuvenduoffline/Quiz_App/README.md

 # Quiz_App
-Sample Quiz App, Added Scratch card like features on excellent performance.
+Sample Quiz App, Added Scratch card like features on performance.
+This is from new Branch....